KnowledgeApr 7, 2026·1 min read

 Frequently Asked Questions

-What vector stores does Mem0 support?+
+Which vector databases does Mem0 support?+

-Does Mem0 work with any LLM provider?+
+Does Mem0 require an LLM provider?+

-Is Mem0 open source?+
+Is Mem0 production-ready?+

 Citations (3)